Breaking News! Culture and Strategy Eat Breakfast Together!

 Some of the comments I have heard over the years from working in this space are:

-‘The Board and Executive release the strategy for the company, but we never really look at it again as a team to see if what we do aligns.'
+• ‘The Board and Executive release the strategy for the company, but we never really look at it again as a team to see if what we do aligns, and we’ve had no input.’

 Compared to comments from people who have had real input into a collective strategy through a process of engaging and collaborative discussions:

-Do you talk the big WHY around your business?
+Do you talk the purpose and intent around your business?
 Do your people see the underlying purpose for the initiatives you might be bringing in, and how it impacts on the work in a positive way for your clients?
 This means talking far beyond any focus on making money or simply being more efficient.
-The Deloitte Millenial Survey 2016, states thats 'Almost nine in 10 (87 percent) believe that “the success of a business should be measured in terms of more than just its financial performance.”
-In less than 10 years Millenials will make up about 44% of the workforce.
+Back in 2016 Deloitte Millenial Survey 2016, stated that ‘Almost nine in 10 (87 percent) believe that “the success of a business should be measured in terms of more than just its financial performance.”
+In less than 10 years Millennials now make up about 44% of the workforce.
 Many Gen Xers and Baby Boomers are also driven by far more deeper purpose than the pay packet.
-Simon Sinek, leadership guru and speaker of one of the most watched TedTalks ‘Start With Why’ says, ‘People don’t buy what you do or how you do it, they buy WHY you do it’.
-Most people are not in their job for the money - they want to be deeply connected to the human centred purpose of the work.
-This focus on deep purpose aligns value driven behaviour - the heart of culture - to the strategic intent of the business.
+As Gen Z enter our workforce, we are finding a generation who see work as a critical part of living, but not the ultimate goal that many of us grew up around.
+But they want to make a difference.
+They want to contribute though – don’t mistake that.
+Most people are not in their job for the money – they want to be deeply connected to the human centred purpose of the work.
+This focus on deep purpose aligns value driven behaviour – the heart of culture to the strategic intent of the organisation.

 2. Be about IMPROVING, NOT PROVING – give people a safe place to have a VOICE: